detock/Detock/README.md

 Detock is a distributed data store designed to be deployed in multiple geographic regions.

-Like SLOG, Detock employs a deterministic execution framework to move most of intra- and inter-region coordination out of transactional execution.
+Detock employs a deterministic execution framework to move most of intra- and inter-region coordination out of transactional execution.
 As a result, it can achieve high throughput, even for high contention workloads.

-While SLOG can guarantee low latency for transactions accessing data in a single region, it has to route all multi-region transactions through a global ordering mechanism to avoid deadlocks, incurring additional latency from this global ordering layer on top of normal processing of the transactions.
-Unlike SLOG, Detock eliminates the global ordering layer completely by using a graph-based concurrency control protocol that deterministically resolves deadlocks without aborting transactions, hence, achieving much lower latency.
+Detock eliminates the global ordering layer completely by using a graph-based concurrency control protocol that deterministically resolves deadlocks without aborting transactions, hence, achieving much lower latency.

 This repository contains an experimental implementations of the system.